Skip to main content

 Module description

-This module covers child developmental from before birth to adolescence, with a focus on the role of environmental influences.
+In this module we cover child development from before birth to adolescence, with a focus on the role of environmental influences.
 As psychology reaches beyond the lab and beyond the WEIRD (white, educated, industrialised, rich, democratic) populations when investigating developmental trajectories, consideration of home, neighbourhood and global environmental influences becomes more and more important.
-This course will look at the effects of socioeconomic status (SES), resource-availability, social exclusion and poverty on development.
-There will be a combination of theory, research and interventions covered in this course.

 • Introduction and overview of the child in a global context (definitions, research history, and challenges)